Marion Charles Bonner: Exhibitions

 In the 1980s and 1990s, the Los Angeles museum displayed Bonner's Kansas fossils on a wall titled "The Bonner Collection," which is now housed in the display and research areas and titled Kansas Seaway, Late Cretaceous Marion C. Bonner Collection.

 In addition to the Sternberg and the LACM, institutions holding his fossils include the University of Kansas Museum of Natural History (Lawrence, Kansas), the American Museum of Natural History (New York), the Field Museum of Natural History (Chicago), the Denver Museum of Nature and Science, and the Royal Tyrell Museum of Paleontology (Drumheller, AB, Canada).

 Family

 Many of the fossils Bonner collected were discovered by members of his family of eight children, two of whom became paleontologists.
-Orville Bonner was staff paleontologist at the University of Kansas Museum of Natural History, and Charles Bonner hunts and collects in Western Kansasand maintains a fossil museum and art gallery called Keystone Gallery, north of Scott City, Kansas.
+Orville Bonner was staff paleontologist at the University of Kansas Museum of Natural History, and Charles Bonner hunts and collects in Western Kansas and maintains a fossil museum and art gallery called Keystone Gallery, north of Scott City, Kansas.